Score Doctor Guide

-Learn how to use iBowlTournaments' built-in bowling score tracker to record your games, track your stats, and improve your game.
+Learn how to use iBowlTournaments' built-in Score Doctor to record your games, track your stats, and improve your game.

 Getting Started

-The Score Tracker lets you record bowling games frame by frame using an interactive pin deck, just like the pros.
+The Score Doctor lets you record bowling games frame by frame using an interactive pin deck, just like the pros.
 Here's the basic flow:

 Sessions & Groups